 The size of your calorie deficit determines how fast you lose body weight, which is also a very important factor behind muscle maintenance.

-In fact, a well set up calorie deficit restricts only enough energy to force your body to burn body fat, but not so much that it interfere with muscle recovery and growth.
+In fact, a well set up calorie deficit restricts only enough energy to force your body to burn body fat, but not so much that it interfere with muscle recovery, growth and causes hunger.

 So, how do you set up a moderate calorie deficit?
 Well, you got two options: